nmattei/cmps6790/_projects/FinalTutorial/FinalTutorial.md

 You should submit the notebook through [Canvas](https://tulane.instructure.com/).
 The first cell of your notebook in the markdown **must be a hyperlink in your notebook to the webpage at github.io, and the webpage must be publicly readable on the internet (i.e, live)**.
 That is: the first cell of your notebook must be a markdown cell with a hyperlink to the generated webpage up at `yourname.github.io`.
 If this is not correct you will lose points.

-For the Pitch Day 2 you should follow the link on the [Canvas](https://tulane.instructure.com/) assignment and add a slide to the Google Slides deck which clearly includes your name, link to your website, the datasets you hope to use, and a clear statement of a proposed model and any early findings.
-Do not re-order the slides, we will go in reverse order from last pitch day.
+For the Pitch Day you should follow the link on the [Canvas](https://tulane.instructure.com/) assignment and add a slide to the Google Slides deck which clearly includes your name, link to your website, the datasets you hope to use, and a clear statement of a proposed model and any early findings.
+Do not re-order the slides.

 *If you do this in a group, only one student per group needs to upload the notebook to canvas, but both names should be clearly at the beginning of the notebook.*